 Note: Online learners who cannot access Bow Valley College for testing must choose a partner institute that will provide testing services to them during their course of study.

-Transfer opportunities are available with a variety of institutions.
 Transfer credits are reviewed and accepted on an individual basis by the institution to which you apply.